What marine life is at the East Coast?

 These works are probably part of on-going efforts at infrastructural improvements which include "converting bare spots on the coastline into sandy beach, the upgrading of Bedok Jetty and park amenities, and the relocating of boat storage areas.

 As well as possibly efforts to deal with serious erosion that has been affecting the East Coast.

-With effect from 4 Nov 2009 to 4 May 2010.
+With effect from 5 May 2010 to 11 Aug 2010.
 24 hours daily including Sundays and Public Holidays.
-East Coast Park (see attached plan):
+At East Coast Park, (see attached plan):

 The restoration works will entail topping up of sand / stone in the revetment and construction of new headland.
 The works will be carried out by excavators from the landward side and the materials for the restoration works will be provided by the work barges.
 A safety boat will be deployed in the vicinity of the working area to warn other craft to keep clear of the operations.
 Further general enquiries relating to the project can be directed to Mr Teo Cheng Lin, the project manager at Tel: 9800 1149 (email: firstname.lastname@example.org).

 Repair Works to Sea Wall at East Coast Park